Data-SUITE: Data-centric identification of in-distribution incongruous examples: Additional Experiments

-As discussed in the main paper, we now conduct a more detailed analysis of the regions identified by Data-SUITE, as well as, the digestable average prototypes.
-This illustrates the full potential of detail that practitioners can get from Data-SUITE and how they can practically use Data-SUITE to garner insights about the data.
+As discussed in the main paper, we now conduct a more detailed analysis of the regions identified by Data-SUITE, as well as, the digestible average prototypes.
+This illustrates the full potential of the detail that practitioners can get from Data-SUITE and how they can practically use Data-SUITE to garner insights about the data.
 We present the diagram again for easy reference (see Fig \ref{fig:insights2}).

 \textbf{\textit{SEER-CUTRACT.}} Data-SUITE identifies distinct \emph{certain} (Green) and \emph{uncertain} (Red) regions of ID data as shown in Fig. \ref{fig:insights2} (i).
 Beyond average prototypes for $\Dtest$ regions i.e., CUTRACT (UK), we also find the nearest neighbor SEER (USA) prototypes for each instance in the identified regions.
 Comparing these prototypes assists us to tease out the differences between the two geographic sites.
 We note three specific insights which can assist end-users.
 (1) \emph{certain} instances represent less severe patients than the \emph{uncertain} instances (see PSA values).
 (2) \emph{certain} instances: CUTRACT (UK) and SEER (USA) prototypes are similar in all-feature values.
 (3) \emph{uncertain} instances: CUTRACT (UK) and SEER (USA) prototypes have differences in certain feature values (PSA, more comorbities, different treatment, staging score).

 We conduct an extended deep-dive below, highlighting features such as PSA, that show no difference on a population level, or for \emph{certain} instances.
-However, when teasing out \emph{uncertain} instances and their prototypes we see this difference.
-This example illustrates the full potential of how Data-SUITE can be used by practitioners to uncover differences across sites (to benefit clinical practice), whilst also identifying patients where model performance would either be reliable or sub-standard (independent of the model).
+However, when teasing out \emph{uncertain} instances and their prototypes, we see this difference.
+This example illustrates the full potential of how Data-SUITE can be used by practitioners to uncover differences across sites (to benefit clinical practice), whilst also identifying patients where model performance would either be reliable or substandard (independent of the model).

-We highlight this in Figure \ref{fig:psa}, which shows no PSA difference between USA and UK on a population level, or for certain instances, but when teasing out \emph{uncertain} instances and their prototypes we see this difference.
+We highlight this in Figure \ref{fig:psa}, which shows no PSA difference between the USA and UK on a population level, or for certain instances, but when teasing out \emph{uncertain} instances and their prototypes we see this difference.